adtsvetkov/SMILES-2026-Hallucination-Detection/SOLUTION.md

 ## What do tracks mean

-- Track A uses only hidden-state geometry features and does not rely on prompt boundaries, attentions, or logits.
-It focuses on compact cross-layer dynamics, response pooling, and temporal hidden-state statistics.
+- Track A is the honest setting: it keeps the original pipeline unchanged and uses only the hidden states that are already available from the official solution flow.
+No prompt length, attentions, logits, or extra model outputs are used.
-- Track B extends Track A with prompt-aware infrastructure.
-Prompt boundaries are reconstructed inside aggregation, allowing the model to build exact prompt/response masks and extract prompt-conditioned hidden-state features.
-This produces a large improvement in AUROC.
+- Track B is a less strict setting: we add an extra dataset read inside `aggregation.py` to reconstruct `prompt_len` and build exact prompt/response masks.
+This gives stronger prompt-aware features, but it is not as clean as Track A because it relies on additional access to the original dataset inside aggregation.
-- Track C further extends Track B by introducing attention-aware infrastructure, grounding decay features, retrieval-style attention persistence, and multi-stage ensemble learning.
-The final Track C solution combines multiple prompt-aware and attention-aware models through probability-level blending and achieves the best overall metric.
+- Track C is the least strict setting: it uses the Track B `prompt_len` reconstruction and additionally modifies model inference to return attentions.
+This enables attention-grounding and prompt-response attention features, but it moves furthest away from the original official pipeline.

 ---
 # Repository branches